kubedb/docs/docs/guides/qdrant/concepts/catalog.md

 ### spec.db.image

-`spec.db.image` is a required field that specifies the Docker image which will be used to create the StatefulSet by KubeDB operator to create the expected Qdrant database.
+`spec.db.image` is a required field that specifies the Docker image which will be used to create the Petset by KubeDB operator to create the expected Qdrant database.

 ```bash
 $ kubectl get qdrantversions